amitsaha/amitsaha.github.io/content/aws-network-acl-docker.md

 The above works inside a Windows container as well.
 At this stage, there is no way to set this via `docker run`.
 So, I imagine, we will need do it either an entry point of the container or during build.

+# Conclusion

+This problem may come up when wortking with Network ACLs in a hybrid Operating System enviorment as it did for me.
+I can't help but feel thankful to the problem as it allowed me to dig into some networking basics.
+Who would have thought ephermal ports can have any impact on your life?

 # Learn more